Supervisory Management Skills Program: Functional Responsibilities of the Supervisor *IN PERSON*

 Heather Peters

-Heather Peters is a Senior Consultant and the NL Practice Lead for Leadership, HR and Career Solutions at Knightsbridge Robertson Surrette.
-An insightful leadership coach, solutions-driven human resources consultant and energetic and engaging facilitator, Heather has helped hundreds of leaders and professionals engage teams and organizations in Canada and beyond.
+Heather Peters is a Senior Associate with KBRS and Principal with Impact Coaching and Consulting.
+An insightful leadership and team coach, solutions-driven human resources consultant and strategist, and energetic and engaging facilitator, Heather has helped hundreds of leaders and professionals engage teams and organizations in Canada and beyond.

-As a Senior Consultant and Coach, Heather can easily switch hats to deliver distinctive employee, team, leadership, career and HR solutions.
-She attributes this ability to over 20 years in leadership, entrepreneurial and strategic HR roles in the insurance, IT, human resources, healthcare and financial industries.
-Heather's hands-on business and organizational experience helps her connect with her clients and create long standing relationships based on trust and exceptional service.
-Heather works mainly in the areas of Performance Management, Organizational Development, Compensation, and Policy, Leadership and Team Development, Succession Planning, Change Management and Career Transition.
+As a seasoned Consultant and Coach, Heather can easily switch hats to deliver distinctive employee, team, leadership, career and HR solutions.
+She attributes this ability to over 20 years in leadership, entrepreneurial and strategic HR roles in the insurance, IT, human resources, healthcare and financial industries, coupled with over a decade consulting and coaching hundreds of clients in the public, private and non-profit sectors.
+Heather's hands-on business and organizational experience help her connect with her clients and create long standing relationships based on trust and exceptional service.
+Heather works mainly in the areas of Leadership and Team Effectiveness, Strategic HR, Performance Development, Organizational Development, Review and Design, Diversity, Equity, Inclusion and Belonging, Employee Engagement and Team Culture, Compensation and Policy, Leadership and Team Coaching and Development, Succession Planning, Change Leadership and Career Transition.

-Heather is passionate about learning and has completed her Master of Employment Relations (MER) from Memorial University, a Bachelor of Commerce (B. Comm.) from the University of Ottawa, is a Certified Coach (ACC) with the International Coach Federation (ICF), and is an Advanced Certified HR Professional with IPMA (IPMA-ACP).
-This commitment to life-long learning, coupled with ‘in the trenches’ experience, allows her to translate academic theory into relevant, impact driven solutions for her clients and also her students as a part-time instructor with the Faculty of Business at Memorial University.
+Heather is passionate about learning and has completed her Master of Employment Relations (MER) from Memorial University, a Bachelor of Commerce (B. Comm.) from the University of Ottawa, is a Professional Certified Coach (PCC) with the International Coach Federation (ICF), is an Advanced Certified HR Professional with IPMA (IPMA-ACP) and has completed a Certificate in Equity, Diversity & Inclusion from the University of British Columbia.
+This commitment to life-long learning, coupled with ‘in the trenches’ experience, allows her to translate academic theory into relevant, innovative and impact driven solutions for her clients and students.

 Jordan Wright